LlmDl/SponsorPlugins/TownyCaptureSites.md

     - Edit the file without using tabs (which would break the yaml formatting,) and then save the file.
     - Use `/ta reload townycapturesites` to reload the config file in game.
 - (Optional) Install [Dynmap](https://dev.bukkit.org/projects/dynmap) and [Dynmap-Towny](https://github.com/TownyAdvanced/Dynmap-Towny/releases) in order highlight CaptureSite locations on the Dynmap plugin map.
+- (Optional) Install [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) in order to use the Placeholders listed below.

 #### CaptureSite Creation
 CaptureSites are created by admins using the following steps: